girlscript/winter-of-contributing/UI_UX/Essential_Screens/Calendar_Screen/PR_Template.md

 <!----Please delete options that are not relevant.And in order to tick the check box just put x inside them for example [x] like this----->

 - [ ] Audio (Should be in mp3 format Includes speech clarity, Concise ,Low distortion)
-- [ ] Video (Animations, screen-recordings, presentations and regular explanatory films are all possibilties etc)
+- [x] Video (Animations, screen-recordings, presentations and regular explanatory films are all possibilties etc)
 - [x] Documentation (Content Creation in the form of codes or tutorials)
-- [ ] Other (If you choose other, Please mention changes below)
+- [x] Other (If you choose other, Please mention changes below)
+- [ ] Screenshots and Explaination

 <hr>